zBrush sculpting and fighter model

 Brainstorm, if we are talking about “interrogation” as the essence of this.
 Besides that I wanted to create a more plausible and relatable alien race than usually shown in movies.

-Anonymous asked: The images in your R´ha short movie remind me a lot of the worlds in the comic books by Enki Bilal.
+Anonymous said: The images in your R´ha short movie remind me a lot of the worlds in the comic books by Enki Bilal.
 Do you know his work and if so, was that an influence (to say the least)?

 No, I don´t know those :P